 Demerol is an opioid painkiller.
-It’s most commonly prescribed to treat moderate to severe pain especially after surgeries.
-Because it is a highly abused drug, and you shouldn’t use it longer than two days.
+It’s most commonly prescribed to treat moderate to severe pain, especially after surgeries.
+Because it is a highly abused drug, it shouldn’t be used longer than two days.

 The main ingredient is meperidine—a synthetic opioid painkiller that is highly addictive.
 When a person is using Demerol regularly, their neurons become used to the substance.
 This process takes place in the reward system in one’s brain.
 This mechanism is the cause why cravings, euphoria, and withdrawal symptoms occur.
 It takes a lot of time for the brain to recover from drug use, and in some cases, the changes in the brain can be permanent.